When is The Long Song on TV? Who's in the cast and what's it about?

 When is The Long Song on TV?

-The three-part series will first air on Tuesday 18th December on BBC1 at 9pm.
+The three-part series will begin on Tuesday 18th December on BBC1 at 9pm.

+Episode two will air on Wednesday 19th December at 9pm and the third and final episode will air on Thursday 20th December at 9pm.

 Who’s in The Long Song cast?